 Once you have the game in your storage, it is time to add them to the RPCS3 app.
-Click the Open button and from the window that opens up, select the games you would like to add for emulation.
-In the example above you can see we are adding the game Demon Souls.
+Click the Open button and select the games you would like to add for emulation from the window that opens up.
+In the example above, we are adding the game Demon Souls.

 The downloaded PS3 game folder itself normally comes with subfolders like PS3_Game, PS3_UPDATE, and an SFB file, you won’t have to add these files/folders and basically just select the parent game folder and press open.

 As soon as the game is added it’s going to start generating the cache for it so just wait for this to complete.